-These delicious gingersnap cookies are chewy and super easy to make.
-Flavored with molasses and spices and topped with simple icing, this is the perfect holiday baking cookie recipe!
+These delicious gingersnap cookies are the perfect chewy treat.
+Plus they are super easy to make.
+Flavored with molasses and spices and the finishing touch – topped with simple icing!
+Enjoy making these, as they are the perfect holiday baking cookie recipe!

 I love the magic that is made when ginger jumps into a dessert.
 It’s one of those food marriages that causes some head-scratching, but then you take a bite and go, MMMmmm!
 Gingersnaps are a classic cookie that taste great any time of year, but especially around the holidays when baked goods are flying out of your kitchen.
 I love the crisp form of the gingersnap cookie, but the chewy version is even more irresistible.
 These absolutely must make an appearance on your holiday cookie tray this year.
 They are super easy to make and ooze with molasses and ginger flavors.

 HERE’S A VIDEO TO TEACH HOW YOU CAN MAKE YOUR OWN BATCH OF SOFT & CHEWY GINGERSNAPS:

 Enjoy the step-by-step video tutorial we have created for this recipe!
 Our goal is to make your time in the kitchen as easy as possible and to ensure that your version of this recipe is a success.
 See our full collection of cooking and baking videos on YouTube!

 THE DIFFERENCE BETWEEN GINGERBREAD AND GINGERSNAPS

 Gingersnaps are a variation of the gingerbread cookie.
 They are typically crispier than gingerbread cookies.
 The name came from the fact that Gingersnap cookies actually can “SNAP!” when you break them in half.
 Since they have both molasses and sugar in the recipe, once they cool, they will have that texture you’re hoping for, and they are going to harden a bit.